 Polypodium leucotomos is a tropical fern.
 It contains antioxidants that protect the skin from free radical damage.

 Glutathione has one of the most powerful antioxidants produced by cells in the human body and is a tripeptide of glutamate, cysteine and glycine.
-It induces lightening of the skin by inhibiting the function of tyrosinase.
+It induces the lightening of the skin by inhibiting the function of tyrosinase.

 Procedural treatments include chemical peels, laser and light-based treatments, and microneedling.